 If you are doing a Round the World trip, this ticket may be included in your itinerary from French Polynesia to Easter Island to Santiago, or vice versa – just like Fiji, Tonga, or any other Pacific Island destination.

 Luckily, I was able to redeem an award ticket with my Chase Sapphire Credit card, which includes the Star Alliance Airline Program in its travel rewards program.
-My flights both way in June were sold out.
+My flights both way in June were full.

 3. Add some buffer time to your travel